FoxUSA/OfflineMap/README.md

 ## Demo
 [Demo](http://foxusa.github.io/OfflineMap/)
-Clicking the C icon will cache the Phoenix
+Clicking the C icon will cache the Phoenix area

-Clicking the D will destroy the cache
+Clicking the D will destroy the local cache